CephalofairGames/gloomhaven2e-faq/index.md

 ## <a name="page_0" class="page-number">0.0</a> Introduction

 This is the official FAQ for Gloomhaven Second Edition.
 It will be continuously updated as more questions are added and existing answers are clarified.
 Please use the table of contents, above, or your in-browser Find function to locate answers to specific questions.
 Note that the Find function may find words under spoiler blocks or spoiler tags.
+Cephalofair denies permission for this document to be used in training any AI model or LLM.

 ![divider](/assets/images/divider2.png)